 Can the petDetect Trovan microchips be used for the Pet Passport Scheme?

-Yes, they are perfect for the Pet Passport.
-Any ISO compliant scanner or universal scanner can read them.
+Yes, they are perfect for the Pet Passport Scheme.
+Any scanner capable of reading FDX-B microchips can read them.

 Can petDetect Trovan microchips be used in dogs for the purposes of the compulsory microchipping legislation?